-The Safeguarding and mental health coordinator/ designated safeguarding lead (or a deputy) would generally attend any such meetings.
+The Safeguarding and Mental Health Coordinator/Duty Manager/Designated Safeguarding Lead would generally attend any such meetings.
 Consideration to the attendance of other agencies should be considered on a case-by-case basis.

 Clear behaviour policies and child protection policies, especially policies that set out the principles of how reports of sexual violence will be managed and how victims and alleged perpetrators are likely to be supported, that parents and carers have access to, will, in some cases, help manage what are inevitably very difficult conversations.